LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/objects-and-math/background.rst

 .. warning::

-   When putting the key/value pairs on a separate line, it is important to pay attention to spaces and tabs!
+   When putting the key/value pairs on separate lines, it is important to pay attention to spaces and tabs!
    Incorrect spacing or tab usage can result in a bug.

 When defining an object, keep in mind that the keys can only be valid JavaScript strings.